gottacatchenall/ms_data_schema_macroecology/manuscript.md

 environmental data exist, but synthesizing this data into a single product suitable for analysis often remains tedious as data are not in formats that can be easily combined or interfaced.
-Here we propose that we can solve this problem through standardization [@Zimmerman2008NewKno]---developing a schema such that data collected in a variety of contexts can be assimilated while minimizing the overhead of data cleaning and wrangling.
+Here we propose that we can solve this problem through standardization [@Zimmerman2008NewKno]---developing a living standard such that data collected in a variety of contexts can be assimilated while minimizing the overhead of data cleaning and wrangling.

-Here, we argue a common representation of ecological data will have three primary benefits: it will **1**)  enable new forms of analysis by making it easier to combine data from different sources [@Heberling2021DatInt], **2)** enable continuous integration of new data for next-generation biodiversity
+We argue a common representation of ecological data will have three primary benefits: it will **1**)  enable new forms of analysis by making it easier to combine data from different sources [@Heberling2021DatInt], **2)** enable continuous integration of new data for next-generation biodiversity